acroucher/zofu/README.md

 # Parallel unit tests using MPI

 Zofu can test modules that are parallelized using MPI.
 In this case, there is a modified derived type for the unit test, `unit_test_mpi_type` (which extends `unit_test_type`).
-This is in a separate Zofu module, `zofu_mpi`, so the test module must include the statement:
+This is in a separate Zofu module, `zofu_mpi`, so the test driver program must include the statement:

 ```fortran
 use zofu_mpi